bit-broker/examples/README.md

 ## Policy-Based data Explorer

-This app allows users to choose from a set of pre-defined policies, and to try using different catalog queries in the context of those polices to explore the data that can be accessed.
+This app allows users to choose from a set of pre-defined policies, and to try using different catalog queries in the context of those polices to explore the data that can be accessed using the consumer API hierarchy (catalog > entity > timeseries)

 ## Maps

-This app allows users to access countries & heritage site data presented in a map context, again according to teh policy selected from a set of pre-defined policies.
+This app allows users to access countries & heritage site entity data presented in a map context, again according to the policy selected from a set of pre-defined policies.

 ## Connectors